stimulusreflex/stimulus_reflex/docs/patterns.md

 this.element[this.identifier] = this
 ```

 This creates a document-scoped variable with the same name as your controller \(or controllers!\) on the element itself, so you can now call **element.controllerName.method\(\)** without any Pilates required.
+You can read more about this technique [here](https://leastbad.com/stimulus-power-move).

 {% hint style="warning" %}
 If your controller's identifier doesn't obey the rules of JavaScript variable naming conventions, you will need to specify a viable name for your instance.